Allusive, Elusive vs Illusive: Difference and Comparison

 2. Elusive denotes something difficult to find, capture, or achieve, posing challenges for those seeking it.

-3. Illusive describes an experience or perception that appears real but isn’t, often causing confusion or false impressions.
+3. Illusive describes an experience or perception that appears real but isn’t, causing confusion or false impressions.

 Allusive vs Elusive vs Illusive